TeamFightingICE/FightingICE/DareFightingICE/README.md

 See <a href="https://tinyurl.com/DareFightingICE/Sound" target="_blank">this page</a> for the details of this competition.<br>

 ### <b>Prizes: (updated on March 26, 2024) </b>
-IEEE CIS will award the qualified first-place, second-place, and third-place winners of each competition a money prize of $500, $300, and $200, respectively.
+IEEE CIS will award the qualified first-place, second-place, and third-place winners of each competition a monetory prize of $500, $300, and $200, respectively.
 For more details on the prize distribution policy, please see this <a href="https://cis.ieee.org/images/files/Documents/competitions/prize-dist-policy.pdf" target="_blank">page</a>.

 ### <b>Results:</b>
 Previous competition results are avialable on this <a href="https://www.ice.ci.ritsumei.ac.jp/~ftgaic/index-R.html" target="_blank">page</a>.